Main menu

 Free accounts provide only a project owner role (with full permissions) and a guest Translator role.

-Pro accounts provide the built-in Translator role and start you off with three collaborator roles: Administrator, Manager and Developer.
+Pro accounts provide the built-in Translator role and two extended roles: Administrator and Developer.
 You can add more roles, or simply change the defaults.
 Although the built-in Translator role can't be modified, you can add custom translator roles as you see fit with any extended permissions they require, e.g. API access.

 Each role applies a set of permissions as shown in the table below.